nickserv/danamccurdy.com/_posts/2018-08-12-the-nation-of-me.md

 but most of them partners
 in the task of keeping me alive.

-They go on about there business without thinking of me, intent on their own survival.
+They go on about their business without thinking of me, intent on their own survival.